Air pollution and air quality in Canada

 You can visit Air pollution: drivers and impacts to learn more.

-Air Quality Health Index (AQHI) quick access
+Air Quality Health Index (AQHI)

-The AQHI is a scale designed to help you understand what the air quality around you means to your health.
+The AQHI is a scale designed to help you understand what the air quality around you means for your health.
 It is part of the Government of Canada’s daily weather forecasting and it indicates the health risks associated with local air quality on a scale of 1-10+, taking account of events like wildfire smoke and smog.
 The AQHI is available for communities across Canada.

 Air pollution health effects - How to protect yourself